What Are Annual Reports and How Are They Used?

 - The reports also are distributed to members of the Executive Board to help them monitor the progress being made toward the Association's strategic directions.

 What Is the Process by which Reports Are Submitted?

-- Responsibility - The current head of each AALL working entity (i.e., chapter presidents, committee and SIS chairs, representatives) is responsible for preparing the annual report, although the entity may choose to have someone else prepare the report if it wishes.
+- Responsibility - The current head of each AALL working entity (i.e., chapter presidents, committee chairs, and SIS chairs) is responsible for preparing the annual report, although the entity may choose to have someone else prepare the report if it wishes.

-- Method - Submit annual reports by providing a link to the report (mostly likely from your entity's website) and the name of the entity via email to: email@example.com.
+- Method - Submit annual reports by attaching a Word File, (Arial font-12pt), and the name of the committee to: email@example.com.

 What Should the Annual Report Contain?

 - In General - Due to editorial work involved in publishing these reports, the annual reports published in the Annual Reports section of AALLNET necessarily may differ from more complete reports that are prepared for members of the entity.
 The length limitation (described below) for reports may prevent leaders from listing all the activities of the entity or acknowledging each individual who participated in them.
 Generally speaking, the reports should be a description of the year's highlights, not a comprehensive record of the "year in review."

 - Nature and Length - Reports should be narratives (i.e., not bulleted lists or outlines) that concisely describe the entity's activities during the past year.
 While there is no hard and fast rule as to length, the editorial work required for the reports suggests that except in extraordinary circumstances, the report should fall in the range of 300 to 500 words.
 Authors are forewarned that reports may be edited for clarity, length, and format.